 I love summer.
 But sometimes the weather is so hot, my meal planning becomes routine and ordinary.
-So I think... "let's eat alfresco!"...but mayo is a big hard no. So, salads that are typically “summer" salads like macaroni and potato are not even in my consideration.
+So I think... "let's eat alfresco!"...but mayo is a big hard no. So, salads that are typical "summer" salads like macaroni or pasta and classic potato salad are not even in my consideration.

 But then there is German Potato Salad.
 Loaded with onion and bacon, it is a hot weather favorite of mine because there is no mayonnaise to worry about.
-Made mostly with pantry items and produce staples means I don't have to go to the market just to make this dish.
+Made mostly with pantry items and produce staples means I don't have to go to the market to make this potato salad.

-I actually like to boil the potatoes and cook the bacon at the same time.
-It saves a little time and I like my attention on the stove, so the potatoes don't get over cooked.
+I start by boiling the potatoes and cooking the bacon at the same time.
+It saves a little time and I like my attention on the stove, so the potatoes don't get overcooked.
 I only cook the potatoes until they are barely tender.
 I have found using a fork to test the doneness of potatoes damages them too much.
 So, a toothpick is my favorite way to test if they are done.

 Next, it is the potatoes turn to be sliced.
 When slicing and cutting cooked potatoes, I find the starch can build up on the knife making it harder to get beautiful clean slices.
 So, I keep a damp paper towel on my cutting board and wipe the knife periodically to keep it clean.

 Next it is time to crumble or chop the bacon and make the dressing.